 Visit a professional, ask a family member to massage your jaw or do it yourself if you’re feeling strong enough.
 Start at the temples and ease your way down to your jawline.

 This is also the perfect answer in case you were wondering how to relax your jaw before bed.

 So, what’s the best Pillow for TMJ in 2020?

 As we’ve already seen, the best pillow for teeth grinders and patients suffering from TMJ is the EnVy Pillow.
 It’s a luxurious item that guarantees to relieve your pain and swelling.
-My runner up is the Therapeutica pillow with its ergonomic design.
+Honorable second place belongs to the PureComfort for TMJ side sleeper.